phaserjs/phaser/README.md

 * Cache.destroy fixed to clear up properly (thanks Dumtard, #537)

-TO DO:

-* If you change the frame name of a pixel precise input Sprite, it will fail all clicks on it after the frame change.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md